City Lit animation: part 3

 When I've finished, what course can I do next?

 You can develop your animation projects further on the Advanced animation course and revise and develop your skills on a range of courses in Animation at City Lit including After Effects, Animate, Animation with Photoshop, Stop Motion, Experimental animation and Premiere Pro Editing courses.
+Many students progress from this module to BA and MA courses in Animation or gain freelance animation commissions.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.